 Photo: Stock Photos from Evdoha_spb/Shutterstock

 You’ve probably heard of Fabergé eggs—opulent, egg-shaped ornaments decked with gemstones and precious metals—but did you know about their history with Imperial Russia?
 These highly collectible objects were manufactured under the supervision of Peter Carl Fabergé between 1885 and 1917.
-The first was crafted for Tsar Alexander III, who decided to give his wife—the Empress Maria Feodorovna—an extra special Easter egg in 1885.
+The first was crafted for Tsar Alexander III, who decided to give his wife—the Empress Maria Feodorovna—an extra special Easter gift in 1885.

-Known as the Hen egg, the white enameled “shell” opens to reveal a shining yellow-gold yolk.
-This then opens to reveal a multicolored golden hen that itself also opens to reveal a miniature diamond replica of the imperial crown and a ruby pendant.
-The Empress was so delighted by the elaborate gift that Alexander appointed Fabergé a “goldsmith by special appointment to the Imperial Crown” and commissioned another egg the next year.
+Known as the Hen egg, the opaque white enameled “shell” opens to reveal a shining yellow-gold yolk.
+This then opens to reveal a multicolored gold hen that itself also opens to reveal a miniature diamond replica of the imperial crown and a ruby pendant.
+The Empress was so delighted by the elaborate gift that the Emperor appointed Fabergé a “goldsmith by special appointment to the Imperial Crown” and commissioned another egg the next year.
 After that, Fabergé was given a team of craftsmen and the freedom to design all future imperial Easter eggs, which became more and more elaborate over time.
 The only requirement was that each egg had to be unique and contain a hidden surprise.

 Russian Imperial family, 1913.
 (Photo: Wikimedia Commons [Public Domain])